 Edinburgh’s cheapest hotels are a varied bunch.
-From hostels to big chains, you get more for your money, giving you more money to spend on a city rich in great restaurants, bars and culture.
+From hostels to big budget chains, you get more for your money, giving you more money to spend on a city rich in great restaurants, bars and culture.
 It does, though, pay to book well ahead if you’re planning to stay in the city for New Year or any of the Edinburgh festivals.
+(Certainly during the Fringe in August, you need to be prepared well ahead of time, as the city floods with tens of thousands of festivalgoers, lots of whom are only looking for a cheap hotel to crash after a gig or stand-up performance.)
 Read on to discover our recommendations for the best cheap hotels in Edinburgh.

 Edinburgh's best cheap hotels